-2020 Notices of Appraised Value from the Rains County Appraisal District will be mailed to property owners on or around April15th.
-According to Rains CAD Chief Appraiser, Sherri McCall, property owners can expect another increase in property values this year.
-“We are still experiencing an extremely strong real estate market in Rains County and our analysis of available market data dictates an increase in values for the 2020 appraisal roll,”
+2021 Notices of Appraised Value from the Rains County Appraisal District will be mailed to property owners on or around April 19th.
+According to Rains CAD Chief Appraiser, Sherri McCall, property owners can expect increase in land values this year.
+“We are still experiencing an extremely strong real estate market in Rains County and our analysis of available market data dictates an increase in land values for the 2021 appraisal roll,”

 The appraisal district is required by law to appraise all property at market value as of January 1 each year.
 The Texas Property Tax Code defines market value as: